 son of a b!
 I stupidly read your comments when I had yet to finish season 2…Im going to go curl up in a ball and cry now.
 Thanks so much!

-Just watched season 1@2 hope season three don’t suck because of jimmy being gone.
+Just watched season [email protected] hope season three don’t suck because of jimmy being gone.
 Big character to replace, would have rather seen him live but the show is great so mabey it won’t.

 I love this show Steve Buscemi is the best gangster ever in the Hollywood history…….he does a great job playing the part………I even think that there will never be a show as good as this……….